Please enter both an email address and a password.

 • The ability to safely remove a failed acetabular shell and any surrounding cement with minimal supervision.

-• 9 periprosthetic hip fractures - revision or fixation as first surgeon
+• 9 periprosthetic hip fractures - revision or fixation as the first surgeon.

 Hip and Knee Surgery Fellowships